-Private Label Vs Dropshipping Vs Affiliate Marketing – Which Is Best?
+Private Label Vs Dropshipping For Shopify – Which Is Best For You?

 Mark my words, it is easier to start on online business than ever before.
 I am fascinated by the fact that today, anyone can put together a GREAT looking website from the ground up at any experience level.
 What’s more, you can now get it done in days, not months.
 And no longer do you have to pay thousands of dollars to hire a developer to do it for you.
 With recent evolutions in web design/development technologies, came many products and services that make our lives easier.
 In addition, the tools necessary to create a website are super affordable even if you’re on a shoestring budget.

-You can operate an online business website for as little as $10 bucks a month.
-That’s like 2 cups of coffees at Starbucks.
+You can operate a Shopify store for as little as $29 bucks a month.

 So what are we talking about?
-Today I’m going to walk you through three different paths you can take on your journey to becoming an entrepreneur.
-We’re going to share and describe each of the 3 online business models and weigh out the pros and cons so you can make a decision based on which strategy suits you best.
+Today I’m going to walk you through two different paths you can take on your journey to becoming an entrepreneur.
+We’re going to share and describe each of the two Shopify business models and weigh out their pros and cons so you can make a decision based on which strategy suits you best.

-You can apply any of the following 3 business models to monetize your online business website.
+You can apply any of the following two business models to make money with your Shopify store.
 Ready?